China stock probes send shivers through investment community

 The “national team” fund manager said that as well as meetings with regulators, they are now calling him every day to ask how much he is selling and buying.

-Additional reporting by Sam Shen in Shanghai, Michelle Price in Hong Kong and Lawrence Delevingne in New York; Writing by Rachel Armstrong; Editing by Mike Collett-White
+Additional reporting by Sam Shen in Shanghai, Michelle Price in Hong Kong and Lawrence Delvingne in New York; Writing by Rachel Armstrong; Editing by Mike Collett-White